 French Breakfast and Icicle are more heat tolerant than other radish varieties, but they will still become overly spicy or tough if you wait too long to harvest.
 If you want to experiment with radishes in weather too warm for radishes to produce good-quality roots, you may wish to grow the heirloom Rat's Tail for its edible seedpods.

 Daikon radish varieties such as Miyashige or Tokinashi (All Season) are biennial and typically mild-flavored with long carrot-like roots and fast-growing leaves that are often used in stir-frying.
 They need a longer growing season, usually 50 to 70 days, as opposed to 20 to 35 days for most smaller globe-type radish varieties.
+Related to Daikon and a current foodie favorite, Watermelon has a beautiful greenish white exterior and fuchsia interior boasting mild, crisp flavor.
+Can be eaten raw, pickled or roasted.
+65 days to maturity.

 Radishes should be seeded directly, either broadcasted or planted in rows, and are easy to grow from seed.
 GardenZeus recommends against transplanting radishes; even biointensive gardeners generally seed radishes directly.
 Some nurseries may happily sell you cell packs or transplants of lush-looking radish seedlings, but when transplanted these may tend to result in a disappointing harvest of lesser-quality roots.